 1 Lag screw principles topenlarge

-The smooth shaft of the screw prevents any significant hold between itself and the surrounding bone.
+The smooth shaft of the screw prevents any significant hold between the screw and the surrounding bone.

 2 Reduction top

 It is important to visualize and inspect the joint, searching for bone and cartilage fragments detached from the medial malleolus or from the talus, and any impaction of the articular surface at the margin of the fracture.
 If the articular surface has been impacted, this must carefully disimpacted before the medial fragment is reduced.

 Do not strip the periosteum more than necessary.

 Insert a 1.6 mm K-wire as perpendicularly as possible to the fracture plane, about 1 cm proximal to the level of the horizontal tibiotalar joint line.

 3 Fixation topenlarge

-Measure the drill depth and tap the medial cortex only with the 4.0 mm cancellous bone tap, using the protection sleeve.
+Measure the drill depth and tap the malleolar fragment only with the 4.0 mm cancellous bone tap, using the protection sleeve.

-Remove the K-wire.
-Make a stab incision through the deltoid ligament and widen the wire track with a 2.5 mm drill and protection sleeve.
+Remove the K-wire and widen the K-wire track with a 2.5 mm drill and protection sleeve.

-After measuring the length and tapping the drill hole in the medial malleolar fragment only, insert the second 4.0 mm cancellous bone screw.
+After measuring the length and tapping the malleolar fragment, insert the second chosen 4.0 mm cancellous bone screw.